 Our University believes in free speech and is under a legal duty to promote this within the law.
 There are some legal limits to free speech, but only the most extreme views are prohibited.

 Our University’s Code of Conduct: A Guide for Students says:

-One of our ‘Prevent’ duties is to set up a policy and procedures for freedom of speech and approving external speakers and events on campus.
-Our ‘Prevent’ Steering Group has met regularly to ensure that we are on target to meet our submission dates set out by the Office for Students.
+One of our Prevent duties is to set up a policy and procedures for freedom of speech and approving external speakers and events on campus, as explained on this web page.

-We submitted our ‘Self-Assessment’ in January 2016 which indicated our ‘state of preparedness’ and our full documentation was submitted to HEFCE by 1 April 2016.
-This included our risk-assessment relating to our welfare and safeguarding measures, our management of space, our use of ICT facilities and online studies and our responsibility for partner institutions.
+We also regularly review our Prevent risk-assessment relating to our welfare and safeguarding measures, our management of space, our use of ICT facilities and online studies and our responsibility for partner institutions.

-A schedule of online training has been provided for all staff with face-to-face training for front-line staff.
-This is being refreshed in 2019.
+A schedule of online training is provided for all staff, with face-to-face training for front-line staff, and is refreshed regularly.

 If you are planning to invite an external speaker to talk at your event, you must submit a Guest Speaker Form to the relevant department four weeks in advance with as much information as possible about the speaker and the content of the talk.
 For more guidance, follow the directions of the Freedom of Speech Policy.